12 of My Favorite Amazing European Cities

 I didn’t.

-While I certainly didn’t hate it, it just wasn’t Paris.
+While I certainly didn’t hate it, it just seems so, so … overwhelming.

 I liked a few things about it when I found some fun little small alleyways to wander down.